voxel51/fiftyone/docs/source/integrations/milvus.rst

 .. default-role:: code

 `Milvus <https://milvus.io/>`_ is one of the most popular vector databases available, and we've made it easy to use Milvus's vector search capabilities on your computer vision data directly from FiftyOne!

 Follow these :ref:`simple instructions <milvus-setup>` to get started using Milvus + FiftyOne.

-FiftyOne provides an API to create Milvus collection, upload vectors, and run similarity queries, both :ref:`programmatically <milvus-query>` in Python and via point-and-click in the App.
+FiftyOne provides an API to create Milvus collections, upload vectors, and run similarity queries, both :ref:`programmatically <milvus-query>` in Python and via point-and-click in the App.